-Some mitigation measures, for example highway improvements and some biodiversity mitigation, may need to be provided off-site, or a financial contribution may be made in lieu of such mitigation.
+Some mitigation measures, for example, highway improvements and some biodiversity mitigation, may need to be provided off-site, or a financial contribution may be made in lieu of such mitigation.
 If such measures are to be provided off-site or funded by a developer, the Council will require certainty from the developer that these can and will be delivered.
 If such off-site measures or financial contributions cannot be delivered, then the Council will not issue a Certificate of Compliance under this LDO.
-In those circumstances the developer may choose to submit a planning application for the development instead.
+In those circumstances, the developer may choose to submit a planning application for the development instead, bearing in mind that the LDO itself would be a material consideration in the determination of such an application.

-Whilst a Section 106 Agreement or Unilateral Undertaking ("S106") planning obligation cannot be required under an LDO, a developer may offer a S106 planning obligation or undertaking with an Application for a Compliance Certificate as a mechanism to secure the delivery of off-site mitigation that the developer proposes to provide.
+Whilst a Section 106 Agreement or Unilateral Undertaking ("S106") planning obligation cannot be required under an LDO, a developer may offer a S106 planning obligation or undertaking with an Application for a Certificate of Compliance as a mechanism to secure the delivery of off-site mitigation that the developer proposes to provide.
 Potential items covered by a S106 include the following: